Etnica

-Etnica is a project originally formed by Carlo Paterno, Max Lanfranconi, Maurizio Begotti, and Andrea Rizzo.
-They are a very well known Goa trance project from Milan, Italy.
+Etnica was a Goa trance project from Milan, Italy.
+It was formed by Carlo Paterno, Max Lanfranconi, Maurizio Begotti, and Andrea Rizzo.

-1993-1998
+1993–1998

 Max Lanfranconi was a co-producer on an independent Italian label Time Out and had released two singles in the mid-80's.
 Max was also member of the 'Tribe' group and by 1988 he began organizing 'Dance all Night' parties in Italy.
 Dance All Night parties became very famous, the first official parties in Italy to last till the morning lights.
 Encouraged by the success Max decided to start producing and around in 1992 he met Andrea Rizzo and they started to make music together.
 Meanwhile, around the same time Maurizio Begotti and Carlo Paterno had started making music elsewhere.
 In 1993 they all met a record shop and decided to produce music together and Etnica was born.
-Andrea had a solid classical music background that combined with the melodies of Carlo and Maurizio's sense of arrangement would soon lead to the production of some of the most classic goa trance tracks.
+Andrea had a solid classical music background that combined with the melodies of Carlo and Maurizio's sense of arrangement would soon lead to the production of some of the most classic Goa trance tracks.

-Their first EP was published on Brainstorm Records in 1994, and was entitled "The EP".
-Their first album, "The Juggeling Alchemists Under The Black Light", was out in 1995 on the German label High Society.
-This helped the band to build a solid reputation in the Psychedelic Trance scene.
-Their second album, the classic "Alien Protein", was released in 1996 on Blue Room Released.
+Their first EP was published on Brainstorm Records in 1994, and was entitled The EP.
+Their first album, The Juggeling Alchemists Under The Black Light, was out in 1995 on the German label High Society.
+This helped the band to build a solid reputation in the psychedelic trance scene.
+Their second album, the classic Alien Protein, was released in 1996 on Blue Room Released.

 The band, beside producing music as Etnica, had the idea of creating a party-oriented side project and after some thoughts the name Pleiadians was forged.
-Starting off with an EP on Symbiosis Records in 1995, they have produced with the original band members two albums, "Identified Flying Object" (1997) and "Family of Light" (1999) in which Carlo was partially involved.
+Starting off with an EP on Symbiosis Records in 1995, they have produced with the original band members two albums, Identified Flying Object (1997) and Family of Light (1999) in which Carlo was partially involved.
 Their first album, I.F.O., was started by Carlo during August '96 and was then finalized with the other band members in September '96, but released only a year after on Dragonfly Records.

-They had another side project, Crop Circles, that was a collaboration with another Italian band, Lotus Omega and with that project they released 2 singles, Full Mental Jackpot & Lunar Civilization both released in 1997 on Auracle Recordings and also finalized an album in 1998, "Tetrahedron" that was finally released only in 2008 on DAT Records.
+They had another side project, Crop Circles, that was a collaboration with another Italian band, Lotus Omega, and with that project they released 2 singles, "Full Mental Jackpot" and "Lunar Civilization", both released in 1997 on Auracle Recordings, and also finalized an album in 1998, Tetrahedron, that was finally released only in 2008 on DAT Records.